ErikSeewald/Eriks-Wasp-Sim/README.md

   a lot of redundant loop iterations if they all make a call to the index update procedure.
 This problem is addressed by running this procedure on a fixed schedule every few seconds and only making extra calls to it whenever commands like the ones mentioned before are used.
-  - To make sure the max indices are always as small as possible (while being unable to reorder elements within the vector), procedures that deactivate entities (e.g., the 'kill' command) should, if possible, kill entities at higher indices first.
-If there are exactly 100000 wasps, the max index is 100000 and ```kill wasp 95000``` is executed, the upper 95000 wasps should be killed so that the max index can be set to 5000.
+  - To make sure the max indices are always as small as possible (while being unable to reorder elements within the vector), procedures that deactivate entities (e.g., the 'kill' command) should, if possible, kill entities at higher (indices) first.
+If there are exactly 100000 wasps, the max index is 100000, and ```kill wasp 95000``` is executed, the upper 95000 wasps should be killed so that the max index can be set to 5000.
   - There are some situations in which the max index can not be reduced as much as one would like.
 For example, if half of all wasps fail to find food, starve, and are then deactivated, it is very unlikely that all of their indices line up perfectly for the max index to be cut in half as well.
-* **Threading**: Not only does the OpenGL code run on a different thread than the simulation code, but both of these threads also occasionally spawn more child threads.
+* **Threading**: Not only does the OpenGL code run on a different thread than the simulation code, but both of these threads also occasionally use more child threads.
-  - The cpu needs to collect matrix information before sending it off to the gpu for hardware instancing.
+  - The CPU needs to collect matrix information before sending it off to the GPU for hardware instancing.
 This is done with multiple threads looping over sections of the aforementioned localized entity vectors.
-    Usually, dividing the task into 4 threads yields the best results, but that is highly situational.
   - Threading is achieved using a custom [ThreadPool](src/util/ThreadPool.h) class.
 Instead of creating new threads each time they are used, a pool of threads is constantly waiting (BLOCKED) for new tasks that can be enqueued
   - For now it seems that multithreading is hugely beneficial in the rendering loop but has mixed results in the simulation loop.
 Under most circumstances a multithreaded simulation loop is a tiny bit slower due to the overhead of the thread pool class.
-This is also made more noticeable due to the demand for extra threads having an influence on the framerate of the render loop as well (whereas the single thread approach only results in slower simulation update speeds and thereby choppy wasp movement).
+This is also made more noticeable due to the demand for extra threads having an influence on the frame rate of the render loop as well (whereas the single thread approach only results in slower simulation update speeds and thereby choppy wasp movement).
 However, when the computational load of the simulation gets very high (like when there are a lot of food entities and a lot of wasp objects at the same time and each wasp is searching the list for the closest food object), the multithreaded approach is way faster and ends up looking a lot smoother.
 Sadly, dynamically scaling the size of the thread pool does not seem to help.
 It seems to be all or nothing.